designstem/projects/colorblindness/index-02-the-eye.md

 #### Task

-1. ~Read through the text and find out about the different types of color blindness.
-Michael is red colorblind.
-What is the medical term for his condition and which colors does he have trouble seeing?~
+1. Read through the text and find out about the different types of color blindness.
+Micha is red colorblind.
+What is the medical term for his condition and which colors does he have trouble seeing?
     <!-- PLEASE NOTE: The two tabs in front of the whole block that is inside of this first list item 1. ensure, that the list is not broken and next block starts with 2.
 It's a silly hack, but right now it is so. -->
     <f-sidebar title="Open" overlay size="half">
       <a class="tertiary" style="margin-bottom:3vh;">Read about CVD <f-arrow-icon rotation="-45" /></a>